Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific partnership for an expert.
+This endpoint retrieves a specific Partnership for an expert.

 ### HTTP Request